 This beautiful dessert is a showoff!
-Plus it is super easy to make and creates a scrumptious and chewy condensed milk brownie pie that will beg to be made again and again.
+Condensed Milk Brownies that will beg to be made again and again.
+Plus this recipe is super easy to make and creates a scrumptious and chewy brownie pie that everyone will love.

 I created this gorgeous dessert one day when I was thumbing through one of my many cookbooks.
 I found a recipe that called for white chocolate and macadamia nuts that was enriched with sweetened condensed milk.
 I didn’t have white chocolate or macadamia nuts, but I was intrigued by the addition of sweetened condensed milk.